Frequently asked questions answered

 You can do this on a temporary or permanent basis.
 All applications are subject to assessment against the principles in the water allocation plan for your area.

-Important note: For the Western Mount Lofty Ranges, currently the Department of Environment, Water and Natural Resources is only able to consider transfers under limited circumstances (within a management zone) until all water licences for existing users have been issued, appeals resolved and it is known where water is available.
+Important note: For the Western Mount Lofty Ranges, currently the Department for Environment and Water is only able to consider transfers under limited circumstances (within a management zone) until all water licences for existing users have been issued, appeals resolved and it is known where water is available.
 Water licence holders are advised to contact the water licensing office on 8463 6876 before submitting an application and paying any associated fees.

 2. You may surrender all or part of your water allocation to the Minister.